1. Home

 Do UAE Residents Need a China Visa?

-Yes — almost all UAE residents need a visa to enter mainland China, regardless of their nationality.
+Many UAE residents need a visa to enter mainland China, but eligibility depends on passport nationality, travel purpose, stay length, and any visa-free or transit exemption available at the time of travel.
 There is no visa-on-arrival facility for travelers departing from the UAE, and China's e-visa system, while expanding in some countries, is not yet available as a standard option for UAE-based applicants in 2026.

 However, there are a few important exceptions and nuances worth knowing: